HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 Image formats continue to play a pivotal role in CDNs, directly influencing website performance, bandwidth costs, and overall user experience.
 Modern formats such as WebP, AVIF, and SVG remain the most efficient options, offering improved compression ratios and visual fidelity compared to legacy formats like JPEG and PNG.
 These efficiencies translate to faster page loads and lower data transfer, especially critical for mobile users and high-traffic sites.

-Most CDNs now automatically detect browser capabilities and serve the most optimized format available—e.g., AVIF for Chrome, WebP for Edge, and JPEG fallback for legacy browsers.
+Most CDNs now automatically detect browser capabilities and serve the most optimized format available—for example, AVIF for Chrome, WebP for Edge, and JPEG fallback for legacy browsers.
 Adaptive resizing, caching, and on-the-fly conversion have largely eliminated the need for maintaining static image variants across device types or resolutions.

 {{ figure_markup(
   image="cdn-image-formats.png",